In this tutorial, you will learn how to configure a Surfshark VPN tunnel on LibreELEC with the Kodi add-on.

-At the moment Surfshark VPN does not have the add-on that you could use in Kodi.
-However, there is an alternative solution - installing the Zomboided VPN manager add-on and configuring it to connect to Surfshark servers.
+At the moment, Surfshark VPN does not work with Kodi directly.
+However, an alternative solution is installing the Zomboided VPN manager add-on and configuring it to connect to Surfshark servers while using Kodi.

 Find your login details

 Surfshark service credentials are different from your Surfshark account credentials, namely your email address and your password.
 You’ll need Surfshark service credentials to connect to the VPN using the manual OpenVPN configuration method explained below.

 Here is how you can get your Surfshark service credentials:

 - Go to this page, where you will find all the details required for a manual connection.

 You may need to log in before proceeding to this page.
 In that case, enter your email address and your password, then click Log in.

 - Click on the Credentials tab on top.
 You will find the Surfshark service credentials there.

 It is a good idea to keep this page open for now.
 You will need these credentials a bit later.